Arshak II: Legacy

 Arshak II is held in poor regard and is described as sinful by the classical Armenian historians, which can partly be explained by his acrimonious relationship with the Armenian church.
 The Roman historian Ammianus Marcellinus presents Arshak in a more positive light.
-M. L. Chaumont characterizes Arshak as "weak and indecisive," while Vahan M. Kurkjian writes that although the Armenian king did not lack "intelligence, courage and will power... he committed many mistakes and cruelties which overshadowed his virtues and contributed to his tragic end."
+M. L. Chaumont characterizes Arshak as "weak and indecisive," while Vahan M. Kurkjian writes that although the Armenian king did not lack "intelligence, courage and will power [...] he committed many mistakes and cruelties which overshadowed his virtues and contributed to his tragic end."

 Physical appearance

-In Faustus of Byzantium's History of the Armenians, Arshak II is described by Parandzem as unattractively hairy and dark.
+In the Buzandaran Patmutʻiwnkʻ, Arshak II is described by Parandzem as unattractively hairy and dark.

 Family and issue

 Arshak II had two known wives: the Greek noblewoman Olympias and the Armenian noblewoman Parandzem.
-The chronology of his marriages is unclear, and it is possible that he had more than one wife simultaneously, despite his Christian faith.
-He was married to Olympias until her death (purportedly by poisoning at the instigation of Parandzem) and had no known children with her.
+The chronology of his marriages is unclear, and it is possible that he had more than one wife simultaneously, despite his Christian faith and in accordance with Iranian tradition.
+He was married to Olympias until her death in 361, purportedly by poisoning at the instigation of Parandzem.
 Arshak's other known wife, Parandzem, was a member of the Siuni dynasty and the widow of Arshak's nephew Gnel.
+Parandzem bore Arshak a son, Pap, who would succeed his father as king of Armenia.
+Armenian historian Hakob Manandian considered it possible that Pap was actually the son of Parandzem by her first husband Gnel.
+Historian Albert Stepanyan argues that Pap was in fact Arshak's son, but that he was initially legally regarded as Gnel's son, as Arshak had married Paradzem in an Iranian-style levirate marriage called stūr ī būtak or čakarīh, whereby a childless widow would marry one of her late husband's agnatic relatives to provide her deceased husband with an heir.
+For these reasons, Arshak faced serious obstacles in legitimizing Pap as his legal son and heir.
+According to Stepanyan, it was only after the death of Olympias that Parandzem was made a full royal consort and her son Pap was recognized as crown prince of Armenia.
+Nina Garsoïan, on the other hand, writes that Pap must have been Arshak's legitimate son and heir, as even the sources extremely hostile to Pap never question his legitimacy.
+She proposes another hypothesis according to which Arshak and Parandzem had Pap around 350, after which Parandzem was passed to Gnel in a temporary marriage and later taken back by Arshak, thus explaining how Pap could have been born prior to Gnel's death in 359.

-Parandzem bore Arshak a son, Pap, who would succeed his father as King of Armenia.
-Arshak apparently had another son, not mentioned by name in the histories of Faustus and Movses Khorenatsi, who may have fathered Varazdat, Pap's successor as king.
-This other son is called Trdat in another Armenian source, the anoynymous Vita of St. Nerses.
+Arshak apparently had another son—not mentioned by name in the Buzandaran Patmutʻiwnkʻ and Movses Khorenatsi's history—who may have fathered Varazdat, Pap's successor as king.
+This other son is called Trdat in another Armenian source, the anonymous Vita of St. Nerses.